bseltz-cohesity/scripts/python/jobSeries/README.md

 jobs = ['Job1', 'Job2', 'Job3']
 ```

-Note: If you don't want to replicate, set replicateTo = None and the same can be done for arciveTo.
+Note: If you don't want to replicate, set replicateTo = None and the same can be done for archiveTo.

 The script will need to use a stored, encrypted password file to authenticate at runtime.
 To setup this password file, start an interactive python session and run the following commands: